 - A landlord that never fixes door locks or appliances

 - A bar owner who constantly has fights break out at their establishment

 - A parking lot owner who doesn’t provide security and whose property is the site of assaults

-- An amusement park owner that never fixes their equipment
+- An amusement park owner that fails to maintain their equipment

 There are many more examples of property owners that are negligent in how they take care of their premises and their visitors.
 Negligence doesn’t mean that they failed to take extreme actions to provide for people’s safety.
-It means that they failed to take even the most reasonable actions to provide for people’s safety.
+It means that they failed to take even the most reasonable actions to prevent a likely accident.

 Your attorney will help you to put a price tag on your damages.
 This may sound a bit callous at first, especially if you were the victim of a violent assault because of lacking security—or at the hands of the security itself—or if you were seriously traumatized by an injury.
-It’s necessary, however, to pressing a legal action and there are good ways to do it.
+It’s necessary however to your claim, and there are good ways to do it.

 The attorney will factor in the costs of the injury to you in terms of real dollars.
 They’ll also likely pursue damages for pain and suffering, lost wages and other factors.
 The jury may award the entire amount or part of the amount sought.
-The jury may also opt to award no part of the amount sought; the only way to find out is to go to trial.
-When property owners are consistently negligent, sometimes this is the best way to hold them accountable.
+The jury may also opt to award no part of the amount sought; the only way to find out is to go to trial or negotiate an out-of-court settlement.
+When property owner negligence leads to a preventable injury, pursuing them in court is often the only way to hold them accountable.